 The lovely squares of Grenoble are lined by outdoor cafés and bistros serving excellent food.
 However, travelers on a tight budget need only go a few paces from the beautiful squares to find much cheaper restaurants.
 In addition to local cuisine, Middle Eastern, North African, and Asian eateries are very common too.

 Art Museums in Grenoble, France

 Grenoble has several museums but the Musée de Grenoble is by far the most impressive.
 This prestigious museum of fine art is housed in a modern 1990s building with excellent lighting and exhibition facilities.
 The collection spans five centuries with the late nineteenth-century and twentieth-century works particularly highly rated.

 On the north bank of the Isère, in a former monastery, is the Musée Dauphinois with displays of regional arts and crafts.
 This seventeenth-century building, especially the Baroque chapel, is worth seeing too.

 Transportation to Grenoble is easy as the town serves as a major gateway to the French Alpine and ski resorts.
 Cheap flights to Grenoble Airport (GNB) from London and other European cities are common and fast TGV train connections are available from Paris.
 Aerocar buses from Geneva Airport run to Grenoble a few times per day.

 The mountains that surround Grenoble have beautiful routes to explore by car, bicycle, or on foot on day trips from Grenoble while valley roads give fast access to other towns including Chambéry, Annecy, and Geneva.

-The Novotel Grenoble-Voreppe is a comfortable mid-scale hotel with swimming pool just to the north of the city close to the highways.
-The hotel is hugely popular with families traveling between northern Europe and southern France, as it often have spectacular bargains during the quiet season, which include most weekends and the summer holiday period.
+The Novotel Grenoble-Voreppe is a comfortable mid-scale hotel with a swimming pool just to the north of the city close to the highways.
+The hotel is hugely popular with families traveling between northern Europe and southern France, as it often has spectacular bargains during the quiet season, which include most weekends and the summer holiday period.